brick-y/-CRACKED-Paid-Nitro-gen-Tropical-Nitro-Generator-cracked-free/README.md

 ## Description

-I bought tropical gen for $15 lifetime and was able to crack the code, sadly it is still obfuscated but I was able to make one of the best nitro generators free for everyone!
+I bought tropical gen for $15 lifetime and was able to crack the code so anyone can use it to their hearts desire!

 ## Getting Started